zwajton/ZRAM-SWAP-Optimizer/README.md

 * KSU

 ## How to install
+**Before installing, disable any RAM‑boosters, task killers, or ROM features that alter memory management, swap or VM sysctls.
+These can conflict with this optimizer and cause instability**

 1. Download the latest release
 2. Open root manager (Magisk, Magisk Alpha, Kitsune, APatch or KernelSU)
 3. Go to `Modules`